Dok2: Illionaire Records and Activity in the United States

 In 2011, Dok2 and rapper The Quiett formed Illionaire Records.
 Despite its small size, Illionaire Records is considered one of the most influential hip hop record labels in South Korea due to the popularity of its artists.
 He also founded sub-label Ambition Musik below the label.

 He gained mainstream popularity through his album Multillionaire and his single "1llusion," both of which peaked on music charts in South Korea.
 He also worked with several artists outside of the label, including GroovyRoom, G-Dragon, and Kim Junsu.

-In November of 2018, Dok2 resigned as CEO of the company and began activity in the United States.
-He announced the formation of the group "PO$TA BOY$" with Tyga in 2019 and ultimately left Illionaire Records on February 6 of 2020.
+In November 2018, Dok2 resigned as CEO of the company and began activity in the United States.
+He announced the formation of the group "PO$TA BOY$" with Tyga in 2019 and ultimately left Illionaire Records on February 6, 2020.

-In April of 2021, Dok2 announced via his Instagram that he had signed with Tyga's Last Kings Records.
+In April 2021, Dok2 announced via his Instagram that he had signed with Tyga's Last Kings Records.